symfony/ux/src/TwigComponent/README.md

-This was done because, as a general rule, you should make your components as _lazy_ as possible and store only the information you need on its properties (this also helps if you convert your component to a [live component](https://github.com/symfony/ux-live-component)) later.
+This was done because, as a general rule, you should make your components as _lazy_ as possible and store only the information you need on its properties (this also helps if you convert your component to a [live component](https://github.com/symfony/ux-live-component) later).
 With this setup, the query is only executed if and when the `getProducts()` method is actually called.
 This is very similar to the idea of "computed properties" in frameworks like [Vue](https://v3.vuejs.org/guide/computed.html).